The Honors Program in Sociology

 write the proposal; begin empirical research/data collection (if applicable)

-finish the empirical research and analysis; begin writing the thesis
+finish the empirical research and analysis; begin writing the thesis, SOC 495B (Spring), can complete Sociology graduate course if not completed in Fall.

 finish writing the thesis